petrello/sports-tournament-scheduling/README.md

 ```
 .
+├── instances
+|   ├── CP              # Stores the results of CP optimization technology
+|   ├── SAT             # Stores the results of SAT optimization technology
+|   ├── SMT             # Stores the results of SMT optimization technology
+│   └── MIP             # Stores the results of MIP optimization technology
 ├── res
 |   ├── CP              # Stores the results of CP optimization technology
 |   ├── SAT             # Stores the results of SAT optimization technology